distkeys/distkets.github.io/_posts/2013-10-07-process-synchronization-in-os.markdown

 {% endhighlight %}

 ### Concurrent Programming Construct
 Locks can only solve mutual exclusion problem, they can not solve sequencing problem.
-We need another mechanism Monitors
+We need another mechanism i.e. Monitors

 Monitors is a programming language construct that supports both data access synchronization and control synchronization.